-Leased capital-assets and assets jointly owned shall also be identified and recorded on the capital-asset system.
+Leased fixed assets and assets which are jointly-owned shall be identified and recorded on the fixed-asset system.

-Capital-assets shall be recorded at historical cost or, if that amount is not practicably determinable, at estimated historical cost.
+Fixed assets shall be recorded at historical cost or, if that amount is not practicably determinable, at estimated historical cost.
 The method(s) to be used to estimate historical cost shall be established by the Educational Service Provider.

-The purchase of capital-assets, the transfer of capital-assets between buildings, and the disposal of capital-assets shall be initiated by the Educational Service Provider and shall require the prior written approval of the Educational Service Provider.
-An asset to be disposed of by sale with a current value in excess of \$500 shall be sold at auction.
-An auction shall be held at the discretion of the Educational Service Provider when sufficient assets have accumulated to warrant the cost.
+The purchase of fixed assets, the transfer of fixed assets between buildings, and the disposal of fixed assets shall be initiated by the Educational Service Provider and require the prior written approval of the Educational Service Provider.
+An asset to be disposed of by sale which has a current value in excess of \$500 may be sold at auction.
+An auction may be held at the discretion of the Educational Service Provider when sufficient assets have accumulated to warrant the cost.
 The Educational Service Provider shall establish minimum acceptable prices for assets sold at auction.

-Depreciation shall be recorded for fund capital-assets, using the method(s) agreed upon by the Educational Service Provider.
+Depreciation shall be recorded for fund fixed assets using the method(s) agreed upon by the Educational Service Provider.

-Accumulated depreciation shall be calculated on a straight line basis and recorded for general capital -assets.
+Accumulated depreciation may be calculated on a straight line basis and be recorded for general fixed assets.

-The following information shall be maintained for all capital-assets:
+The following information may be maintained for all fixed assets:

-- A. description;
+- A. description

-- B. asset classification (land, building, equipment, etc.);
+- B. asset classification (land, building, equipment, etc.)

-- C. location;
+- C. location

-- D. purchase price;
+- D. purchase price

-- E. vendor;
+- E. vendor

-- F. date purchased;
+- F. date purchased

-- G. voucher number;
+- G. voucher number

-- H. estimated useful life;
+- H. estimated useful life

-- I. estimated salvage value;
+- I. estimated salvage value

-- J. replacement cost;
+- J. replacement cost

-- K. accumulated depreciation;
+- K. accumulated depreciation

-- L. method of acquisition (purchase, trade-in, lease, donated, etc.).
+- L. method of acquisition (purchase, trade-in, lease, donated, etc.)